tedonaldsn/BGL2015-Visualizer/README.md

 The neural network model comes from the field of behavior analysis, and is intended to faithfully follow the general principles of operation of the brain, and produce behaviors that adhere to the principles of behavior analysis.

 # Run Prebuilt App
-Note that you will be downloading the application from GitHub, not the Apple Store.
-Because of this your MacOS will choke without the extra security steps listed below.
+I missed a step in distributing the app.
+Because of this your MacOS will choke without the extra security steps listed below.  ***I will fix this security snafu Real Soon Now.***

-*If enough people want it to act like a normal app (which I seriously doubt will happen), I will submit the app to the App Store.*

 ## System Requirements
 * MacOS 11.0 or later